tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 ## GNU/Linux distributions (distros)

-- A distro is a collection of
+A distro is a collection of

-  -- a Linux kernel (the executive program)
+- a Linux kernel (the executive program)

-  -- hundreds of small utility CLI programs
+- hundreds of small utility CLI programs

-  -- a subset of the thousands of free aplication programs ("apps")
+- a subset of the thousands of free aplication programs ("apps")

 ## Which distro is for you?

-- Hunreds are available
+- Hundreds are available

-- distrowatch.org can help you decide
+- <**<http://distrowatch.com>**> can help you decide

 - one of the most popular is Ubuntu

-- distros divided into groups by their package management systems
+- distros can be divided into groups by their package formats and management systems

-  -- Debian apt
+    - Debian: 'deb' format, 'aptitude' package manager

-  -- Fedora rpm
+    - Fedora: rpm format, 'yum' package manager

-  -- others...
+    - there are many others: ...

-## Testing Linux distros (distributions)
+## Getting and testing Linux distros (distributions)

-Several methods
+Several methods (next session)

 - VirtualBox